Captain Gerard Lennon

 Sergeant Todd Grieb

-Fees for summons service vary depending on the type of service performed.
+Fees vary based on services performed.
 Fees may change without notice.
 Contact the Sheriff's Office, Civil Division at (845) 486-3840 to verify all fees.